DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 Reposts the deck profile for the given user in the given tournament. `@user` should be a valid Discord mention of a user playing in the tournament.

-### Drop participant
+### List participants with deck themes
-Usage: `mc!drop id|@user`
+Usage: `mc!players id`

 Permissions: Host

-Removes the mentioned user from participating in the given tournament. `@user` should be a valid Discord mention of a user playing in the tournament.
+Provides a list of all confirmed participants in the given tournament.

+### List participants with deck lists

+### Count participants by deck themes

 ### Synchronise tournament info
 Usage: `mc!sync id`